-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Health Net Ruby (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Wellcare No Premium (HMO)

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2021.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Health Net Ruby (HMO), is offered by HEALTH NET HEALTH PLAN OF OREGON (When this Evidence of Coverage says "we," "us," or "our," it means HEALTH NET HEALTH PLAN OF OREGON When it says "plan" or "our plan," it means Health Net Ruby (HMO).)
+This plan, Wellcare No Premium (HMO), is offered by Health Net Health Plan Of Oregon.
+(When this Evidence of Coverage says "we," "us," or "our," it means Health Net Health Plan Of Oregon.
+When it says "plan" or "our plan," it means Wellcare No Premium (HMO).)

-This information is also available in a different format, including large print and audio.
+We must provide information in a way that works for you (in languages other than English, in audio, in braille, in large print, or other alternate formats, etc.).
 Please call Member Services at the number listed on the back cover of this booklet if you need plan information in another format.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.
+Benefits, deductible and/or copayments/coinsurance may change on January 1, 2023.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.